ciphermalware/DEX/README.md

 # Decentralized Exchange

-This project shows a basic decentralized exchange built with Solidity smart contracts.
+This project shows a basic decentralized exchange built with Solidity.
 It lets users swap tokens, add liquidity and earn fees in the process.
 Furthermore I have added more features like staking, token locking and cross chain bridges.